-Royal Roads University is located on the southern tip of Vancouver Island that is known for its mild climate and thriving arts community.
-In this week's blog post you will learn 4 facts about the island and why it is a very special destination.
+Royal Roads University is located in Victoria on the southern tip of Vancouver Island that is known for its mild climate and thriving arts community.
+In this post you will learn 4 facts about the island and why it is a very special destination.
 Check out the blog post below to learn more about Vancouver Island and four things that make it unique.

 1. Unique Geography

-Vancouver Island is located in the province of British Columbia in the southwestern part of Canada.
+Vancouver Island, not be confused with Victoria Island, is located in the province of British Columbia in the southwestern part of Canada.
 It is the world's 43rd largest island surrounded by the waters of Pacific Ocean.
 The island's nature is beautiful due to its diverse geography.
 The Vancouver Island Ranges run most of the length of the island, so there are a lot of mountains and even glaciers on the island.
 It also has many fjords, bays, lakes and rivers, making Vancouver Island a paradise for nature-lovers.
 If you are a student at Royal Roads University, you can always make a weekend or a holiday trip to the northern part of the island and explore the great outdoors.

 2. Biggest Cities

 Vancouver Island is sparsely populated, with majority of people living in two cities - Victoria and Nanaimo.
 The city of Victoria is located in the southern part of the island with population over 360,000 people.
 Royal Roads University is located only about 30 minutes away by car from Victoria's downtown, filled with cozy cafes, great restaurants, museums, parks, gardens and other major attractions of the big city.
 You can also get to the downtown from the university by public transportation or even a bike.

 Nanaimo is the second largest city on the island with about 105,000 people.
 It is located about 110 kilometres northwest from Victoria and is known as The Harbor City.
 Nanaimo has many art galleries, theatres and music venues, and it makes for a fun weekend trip.